Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Some physical interpretations

 The second observation concerns the CS model of the interaction Heisenberg equation.
-In the eigenfunction basis, the operator is realized as a matrix that will become very large for many-particle systems.
-It is known that the commutator approaches the Poisson bracket in this limit.
-This brings us to the correspondence principle.
+In the eigenfunction basis, the operator is realized as a matrix that will become very large for macroscopic systems.
+It is known that the commutator approaches the Poisson bracket in the limit as $N=\mathrm{dim}_\C(\mathcal{W}_{(\Bold{\mu})})\rightarrow \infty$.
+This brings us to the correspondence principle and classical mechanics (CM).